Avalon A5 Self Cleaning Bottleless Water Cooler Dispenser

 Some of the advantages of a water cooler dispenser are:

-When you want to drink clean, filtered water, in both your hot and cold drinks, a water dispenser gives you immediate access.
-There’s no need to make a trip to the supermarket to pick up a crate of water bottles.
-Water coolers give you access to clean water in your own home or workplace.
+No need to make a trip to the supermarket to pick up a crate of water bottles.
+Water coolers give you access to clean, filtered water in your own home or workplace.

-Bottleless water coolers eliminate the need for buying bottled water, which means you can do your bit for the environment and massively cut down on plastic waste.
-As water filter dispensers essentially give water the same treatment that bottled water receives, you can enjoy a near-identical taste without having to stock up on water bottles.
+Bottleless water coolers eliminate the need for buying personal packs of bottled water, so you can do your bit for the environment and reduce plastic waste.

 Ease of Refill

 You don’t need to constantly refill a water cooler, especially water dispensers that are connected up to your main water line.

 Water coolers cost a chunk of money upfront, but if you usually spend $30 to $50 on water bottles each week, you’ll quickly earn back that initial spend.

 🛠️ Water Dispenser Cleaning And Maintenance

 Routinely cleaning your water dispenser prevents harmful microbes from accumulating inside the water tank.
 Make sure to clean the unit as often as the manufacturer recommends.

 How to Clean a Water Cooler system (step by step)